linkerd/linkerd/docs/config.md

 *file-based namer*.
 This system is intended to act as a structured form of basic host lists.

-While simple, the file-based namer is a full-fledged service discovery system and can be used in production systems where host configurations are largely static.
-Since its easy to modify, it is also convenient starting point for systems that want to upgrade to a dedicated service discovery endpoint.
-Finally, when chained with precedence rules, it can also be a convenient way to add local service discovery overrides for debugging or experimental purposes.
+While simple, the file-based namer is a full-fledged service discovery system, and can be useful in production systems where host configurations are largely static.
+It can act as an upgrade path for the introduction of an external service discovery system, since application code will be isolated from these changes.
+Finally, when chained with precedence rules, the file-based namer can be a convenient way to add local service discovery overrides for debugging or experimentation.

 This service discovery mechanism is tied to the directory set by the `namers/rootDir` key in `config.yaml`.
 This directory must be on the local